blu-corner/sbf/README.md

 * Queue
 * Thead to dispatch Queue

-Once complete, publishers, subscriber, timers and events can be created, the callbacks will be delivered via the dispatching queue
+Once complete, publishers, subscribers, timers and events can be created, the callbacks will be delivered via the dispatching queue

 The following shows creating each component